 The tax regime applicable to the Irish REIT is relatively straightforward.
-While the normal stamp duty rate (2% for residential property in excess of €1m, 1% for residential property less than €1m or 7.5% for commercial property) applies to Irish property transfers into the REIT, the REIT itself is generally exempt from tax on rental income and on any capital gains arising on property disposals (except in instances where the development cost represents more than 30% of the market value of the asset and the property is disposed of within 3 years of the development).
-Previously it was possible for a REIT to distribute gains realised on a property disposal gross of dividend withholding tax.
-However, amendments contained in Finance Act 2019 have aligned the distribution treatment of both income and gains, such that distributions out of the REIT to shareholders are liable to dividend withholding tax at the rate of 25%, subject to a number of exemptions:
+While the normal stamp duty rate or 7.5% for commercial property applies to Irish property transfers into the REIT, the REIT itself is generally exempt from tax on rental income and on any capital gains arising on property disposals (except in instances where the development cost represents more than 30% of the market value of the asset and the property is disposed of within 3 years of the development).
+Distributions out of the REIT to shareholders are liable to dividend withholding tax at the rate of 25%, subject to a number of exemptions:

-Irish resident shareholders are liable to tax on REIT distributions at their normal tax rates.
+Irish resident shareholders are liable to tax on.
+REIT distributions at their normal tax rates.
 Thus Irish resident individuals will generally be taxed at marginal rates with credit being allowed for the 25% withholding tax rate, while Irish corporates will generally be taxed at the passive income rate of 25%.
 Capital gains (e.g. on the disposal of REIT shares) will be taxable at the normal CGT rate (currently 33%)

-Shareholders who are tax resident in countries that have a double taxation agreement with Ireland can benefit from a lower dividend withholding tax rate if that is provided for under the agreement.
+- Shareholders who are tax resident in countries that have a double taxation agreement with Ireland can benefit from a lower dividend withholding tax rate if that is provided for under the agreement.
 Although rates vary depending on the double taxation agreement, typically the treaty rate would be less than 25% and this would represent the final Irish tax liability of the foreign shareholder.
-Relief is not available at source and the tax would have to be reclaimed from Irish Revenue

-• Certain exempt investors such as pension funds and Irish regulated funds will not suffer any withholding tax
+Relief is not available at source and the tax would have to be reclaimed from Irish Revenue - Certain exempt investors such as pension funds and Irish regulated funds will not suffer any withholding tax